JoshuaOlubori/tah2025/README.md

 ## 📊 Project Overview

-This submission presents a data-driven analysis of AdventureWorks' sales performance, customer segmentation, and product profitability.
-The analysis uncovers a critical **profitability paradox**: the Reseller channel drives 73% of revenue but operates at a loss, while the Online channel delivers superior margins.
+This submission presents an analysis of AdventureWorks' sales performance, customer segmentation, and product profitability.
+The analysis reveals that the Reseller channel drives 73% of revenue but operates at a loss, while the Online channel delivers superior margins.
 Key recommendations address pricing discipline, incentive realignment, and targeted retention strategies.

 ---